 The code that fails was trying to split a block of Java code generated by parsing a JAPE file into separate lines and then return the line at which use of the deprecated annotations parameter had been spotted.
 The method I checked in looked like this:

-public String getSource(int line) {
+public String getSource(int line) {where

 String[] lines = getSource().split(nl);